 It is important to also note that since RSI is currently using organic marketing the engagement figures will be higher than the competitors who could be using paid marketing strategies.
 Once CIG start spending money on marketing for Squadron 42 (and eventually Star Citizen) the website engagement figures will drop as untargeted (less targeted) visits begin to grow as a percentage of total visits.
 Eventually (after release) the engagement figures will drop and get closer to the other sites referenced.

-Star Citizen, while still very niche in online gaming world, has many users heavily engaged with the RSI website.
+Star Citizen, while still very niche in the online gaming world, has many users heavily engaged with the RSI website.
 Star Citizen also shows healthy levels of interest in terms of online searches.

 MMOs are long term online universes and Star Citizen seems to be at the start of the growth phase based on the data (not opinion).